NathanKr/bullmq-basics/README.md

 This project demonstrates how to offload long-running tasks like FFmpeg operations from a Next.js web server to a BullMQ message queue and a dedicated worker process to improve server responsiveness and scalability

 <h2>My Motivation</h2>
-you have your next.js app deployed on digital ocean droplt (4gb ram , 2 cores). you have it perform ffmpeg operations on the server and it may last few minutes. ffmpeg is heavy cpu usage so other client trying to access the server might fail because the process is busy with ffmpeg , what is the solution ?
+You have your Next.js app deployed on a DigitalOcean droplet (4GB RAM, 2 cores).
+You have it perform FFmpeg operations on the server, which may last a few minutes.
+FFmpeg is CPU-intensive, so other clients trying to access the server might fail because the process is busy with FFmpeg.

-The solution is adding to the web server message queue and worker process to handle the long tasks
+To address this, we offload long-running tasks to a message queue (BullMQ) and process them in a separate worker.
+This prevents the main server from getting blocked.

-Bullmq is popular message queue for node.js applications
+BullMQ is a popular message queue library for Node.js applications.

-BTW, this is a problem i have in my new saas applicastion post2video
+This challenge came up in my new SaaS project, Post2Video — where we generate videos using FFmpeg from blog and readme content

 <h2>Installation</h2>
-intall dependencies packages using
+Install dependency packages using

 ```bash
  pnpm i